awsdocs/amazon-connect-admin-guide/doc_source/security-profile-list.md

 # List of security profile permissions<a name="security-profile-list"></a>

-The security profile permissions in Amazon Connect allow users access to perform particular tasks in Amazon Connect\.
+The security profile permissions in Amazon Connect allow users access to perform specific tasks in Amazon Connect\.

 The following tables list:
 + **UI name**: The name of the permission as it appears on the **Security profiles** page in Amazon Connect\.